demohm2718/nodefiles/notes.md

 ### Routing in Express
 We're modifying `http_server.js` again to use express.
 We are taking advantage of the `Router` module within express to handle routing.

+### Connecting to MongoDB
+Performed `npm install mongoose`.
+`mongoose` is an object data modeling tool or library for MongoDB.